 Mi Band Pulse doesn’t continuously monitor your heart rate unless you instruct the band to do so via the Mi Fit app.
 You can enable the continuous Heart rate sleep assistant, which helps to get more precise sleep data but it will reduce the battery life.
 Unless you have a very good reason for monitoring your heart rate often, I do not see the need to enable this.

 03 – Comfort

-With the slim profile and rubber-ish band, which I believe it is made of soft polymer and not rubber, is surprisingly very comfortable.
+With the slim profile and rubber-ish band, which I believe is made of soft polymer and not rubber, is surprisingly very comfortable.
 Due to the small profile/size, it is not intrusive, neither is it irritating or uncomfortable.
 You will hardly notice it is there, which is good because that is the way it should be – like a watch.
-Unlike other band which is larger and with more hard surface, they tend to gets somewhat uncomfortable after wearing it for long period of time, thus, Mi Band has a better design albeit without a simple LCD screen for telling time.
+Unlike other bands which are larger and with more hard surface, they tend to gets somewhat uncomfortable after wearing it for a long period of time, thus, Mi Band has a better design albeit without a simple LCD screen for telling time.

 04 – Sleep Tracking

 14 days of usage and I conclude that the sleep tracking is pretty accurate, plus minus a few minutes.
 I believe it works together with the Mi Fit App in their smartphone to calculate their sleep behavior.
 It always register me as having 1 hours plus of deep sleep, I will try and improve the comfort of my room and monitor if there is any improvement in my sleep behavior.

 Unlike FitBit, Sony SmartWatch, Nike, Jawbone, Samsung S Band, Apple Watch or etc, XiaoMi’s Band comes with no screen thus maximizing the battery life.
 It makes perfect sense because 3 or 5 days battery life is a horrible idea.
 These bands should be wear and forget type, not wear and worry about the battery life.